se-edu/learningresources/contents/data/nosql/NoSQL.md

 Given the highly flexible relational structure of NoSQL databases, and the schemaless format of documents in NoSQL, this means that developers can adapt the database quicker to changing customer and business requirements.

+In contrast, tables in SQL databases necessitate predefined schema, which can be rather difficult to change later on while ensuring there are no side effects.

 ### 2. Easy Horizontal Scaling